All Categories >Revenue Optimization > How to Prepare your Website for Seasonal Trends in AdTech?

 Seasonality Examples

-Many Orthodox countries, like Russia and Romania, celebrate Christmas at the beginning of January.
+Many Orthodox countries, like Moldova and Romania, celebrate Christmas at the beginning of January.
+Chinese New Year is celebrated in February, as opposed to December.
 Therefore, you can extend this season by analyzing where your website traffic comes from.

 Seasonal trends refer to the calendar or commercial events that happen every year.
 Seasonality in digital advertising is divided into 4 quarters.
-Each quarter has its own trends and opportunities.
+Each quarter has its own trends and opportunities in the digital marketing and advertisement sector that marketers should stay informed about.

 Advertisers usually manage their budgets on a monthly or quarterly basis.
 This means publishers generally see a dip in CPMs at the beginning of a quarter and an increase at the end of a quarter.
 There is also traditionally a dip at the beginning of every month.